 - Or just plate it and eat.
 Enjoy.

 Benefits of Purple Yam

-    Sweetened, the purple yam have additional empty calories, as most cooked or baked desserts do; but, I will say that it is still healthier than cookies – which is typically laced with too much butter and sugar.
+Sweetened, the purple yam have additional empty calories, as most cooked or baked desserts do; but, I will say that it is still healthier than cookies – which is typically laced with too much butter, flour, and sugar.

 Purple yam jam offers healthy benefits:

 - Healthy source of fiber, vitamins, copper, and potassium.

 *But don’t just take my word for it.
 I am, after all, not a doctor or nutritionist.
 You may find more information about the health benefits of purple yam with a quick search online.
 Read more about the purple yam’s benefits from these two I read: PaulHaider.Wordpress.com and HealthyEating.SFGate.com.
 Honestly, I don’t really need convincing.
 I eat it because I love it, the health benefit is just a plus.

 I have a pretty good relationship with food.
 My entire family loves to eat and gatherings are never without food on the table.
 In fact, in most gatherings, my family likes to congregate the most in the kitchen, despite the limited space, either cooking and chatting or eating and chatting.
 Either way, the best times are spent in the kitchen.
 This recipe is quite easy and only requires 4 ingredients.
 Tip: Thaw the frozen purple yam overnight in the fridge and in 30 minutes the next day, you’ll have a delicious homemade vegan treat.
 We recently found a restaurant that serves ube balls at $5 for 3 pieces.
 Making it at home is so much more budget-friendly.
 In comparison, it costs me less than $10 for 25 pieces!
 So, what are you waiting for?
 Satiate that craving!
 Have you tried purple yam?